How Tariffs Influence Consumer Behavior and Market Trends

 What It All Means for Businesses and Consumers

-Understanding how tariffs affect the behavior of current actors in that market can benefit both businesses and consumers:
+Understanding how tariffs affect the behaviour of current actors in that market can benefit both businesses and consumers:

 - Businesses must remain flexible.
 They must carefully watch for and adjust pricing, sources of supply, and marketing strategies in light of any changes due to tariffs on goods.